Okay, I wish to announce the delayed start of the program today.

 He is also a former reporter for Newsweek.

-And yet the big media circling the wagons, trying to blame conservatives for both her conduct and her book.
+And yet the big media is circling the wagons, trying to blame conservatives for both her conduct and her book.

 You know, you call attention to her conduct, you get blamed for doing it.

-Normally the press believes whatever is written about people, and they run with it as the truth.
+You know, the press circling the wagons coming to her defense, normally the press believes whatever is written about people, and they run with it as the truth.

 They don't question it.

-They say, try Tom Delay.
+They say, drink Tom DeLay.

 Try anybody you want.

-Whatever is written about a conservative or anybody other than the Clintons, man, oh man, this it they're their their appetite uh gets wetted, and boy, do they they they start digging in to find out a whole bunch of things whether the stuff is true or not?
+And boy, do they start digging in to find out a whole bunch of things, whether this stuff is true or not.

-Now Hillary wants to be president, suddenly questioning her is out of bounds.
+Suddenly, questioning her is out of bounds.

 They start attacking conservatives when one of their own wrote the book.